rumyantseva/tr/README.md

 - Find the largest difference in response time between consecutive hops and output it separately.

 ### Idea

+In principle, multiple implementations are possible: we can use ICMP, UDP, TCP or other protocols.

+For simplicity, let's choose ICMP.
+It won't let us specify port for the target but as only host is mentioned in the original task, ICMP should be enough.

 ### Technical Decisions